realpython/python-guide/docs/shipping/freezing.rst

     freezer.setIcon('my_awesome_icon.ico')

-4. Provide the Microsoft Visual C runtime DLL for the freezer.
-It might be possible to append your :code:`sys.path` with Microsoft Visual Studio path but I find it easier to drop :file:`msvcp90.dll` in the same folder where your script resides.
+4. Provide the Microsoft Visual C++ runtime DLL for the freezer.
+It might be possible to append your :code:`sys.path` with the Microsoft Visual Studio path but I find it easier to drop :file:`msvcp90.dll` in the same folder where your script resides.

 5. Freeze!